badbatch/repodog/configs/swc-config/README.md

 ## Use package

-This package is designed to be used with `rollup`, `webpack` and `jest` as it allows the config to be a javascript file.
+This package is designed to be used with `rollup`, `webpack` and `jest` as it allows the config to be a JavaScript file.
 The SWC command line library only supports a `.swcrc` json file.

-As a javascript file that is passed into rollup, you can override the configuration, and it can be dynamically modified based off environment variables.
+As a JavaScript file that is passed into rollup, you can override the configuration, and it can be dynamically modified based off environment variables.

-Whether the config transforms javascript or typescript is based on whether the config finds a `tsconfig.json` at the root of your project.
+Whether the config transforms JavaScript or TypeScript is based on whether the config finds a `tsconfig.json` at the root of your project.

 ### With Rollup